Biggest winners and losers from the Fed’s interest rate hike

 Those with savings accounts may look forward to rising rates, but it’s off a low base, as most banks quickly ratcheted rates to near zero following the Fed’s emergency cuts in March 2020.

-“Yields on certificates of deposit have started to pick up and we’ll see the same in savings yields, although with a bit of a lag,” says McBride.
+“Yields on certificates of deposit have started to pick up and we’ll see the same in savings yields, although with a bit of a lag,” McBride said.
 “The outlook for the next year or so is much better than what savers have endured over the past three years, where rates fell and then inflation took off.”

-“It will take a while, but as rate hikes continue, the returns savers get will rise and inflation will hopefully decline,” he says.
+“It will take a while, but as rate hikes continue, the returns savers get will rise and inflation will hopefully decline,” he said.

 Savers looking to maximize their earnings from interest should turn to online banks, where rates are typically much better than those offered by traditional banks.